-- Excess androgens: Increased production of male hormones is the leading cause of PCOD related symptoms such as acne, facial hair growth, menstrual irregularities etc.
+- Excess androgens: Increased production of male hormones is the leading cause of PCOD-related symptoms such as acne, facial hair growth, menstrual irregularities, etc.

 Symptoms of Polycystic Ovarian Syndrome

 Also known as Polycystic Ovarian Syndrome (PCOS), the condition is not always symptomatic and may be diagnosed when there is difficulty conceiving.
-In other cases, following symptoms may be presented:
+In other cases, the following symptoms may be presented:

-- Missed or irregular menses: Due to the overpowering androgens, normal menstrual cycle may be disrupted and thus, females with PCOS may have less than 8 periods a year.
+- Missed or irregular menses: Due to the overpowering androgens, the normal menstrual cycle may be disrupted and thus, females with PCOS may have less than 8 periods a year.

-- Heavy or prolonged menses: The menses that may appear could be heavy or prolonged due to the shedding of unusually thick endometrial lining that builds up over time.
+- Heavy or prolonged menses: The menses that may appear could be heavy or prolonged due to the shedding of the unusually thick endometrial lining that builds up over time.

-- Masculine features: Appearance of masculine hair growth on the face, chest or back known as hirsutism, severe acne or baldness.
+- Masculine features: Appearance of masculine hair growth on the face, chest, or back known as hirsutism, severe acne, or baldness.

 - Weight gain

-- Skin tags or darkening: Dark or excess skin in the creases of the body such as under the breasts, on the neck, armpits, groin etc.
+- Skin tags or darkening: Dark or excess skin in the creases of the body such as under the breasts, on the neck, armpits, groin, etc.